 Coverage of Certain Health Care Costs in Cancer Clinical Trials-Medicare Supplement and Medicare SELECT policies cover certain services, items, or drugs administered in cancer clinical trials in certain situations.
-The coverage is subject to all terms, conditions, and restrictions applying to other coverage under the policy, including the treatment under the policy of services performed by participating and nonparticipating providers.
+Coverage is subject to all terms, conditions, and restrictions applying to other coverage under the policy, including the treatment under the policy of services performed by participating and nonparticipating providers.

-Catastrophic Prescription Drugs-Medicare Supplement and Medicare SELECT policies issued before January 1, 2006, to Medicare beneficiaries who do not enroll in Medicare Part D cover at least 80% of the charges for outpatient prescription drugs after a drug deductible of no more than \$6,250 per calendar year.
-Medicare Supplement policies issued beginning January 1, 2006, do not include catastrophic prescription drug coverage as these policies are not allowed to duplicate benefits available under Medicare Part D. This coverage does not qualify as Medicare Part D creditable coverage.
+Catastrophic Prescription Drugs-Medicare Supplement policies issued beginning January 1, 2006, do not include catastrophic prescription drug coverage as these policies are not allowed to duplicate benefits available under Medicare Part D. This coverage does not qualify as Medicare Part D creditable coverage.